DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

 \subsubsection{Setup}

-Specifically, we directly download the Docker images of Mythril, Slither and Sailfish from Dockerhub~\cite{dockerhub}.
-For Securify and Smartian, we build up their Docker images according to the Dockerfiles in their GitHub repositories.
+Specifically, we directly downloaded the Docker images of Mythril, Slither and Sailfish from Dockerhub~\cite{dockerhub}.
+For Securify and Smartian, we built their Docker images according to the Dockerfiles in their GitHub repositories.

-Based on the Docker images, we use the selected tools to analyze smart contracts in \textsc{DAppSCAN-Bytecode}.
-For each smart contract, we set an execution time budget of five minutes.
+Based on Docker images, we used the selected tools to analyze smart contracts in \textsc{DAppSCAN-Bytecode}.
+Specifically, according to the input of the tools, we perform Mythril, Slither, Securify and Sailfish on the Solidity code of smart contracts, and perform Smartian and eTainter on the Bytecode of smart contracts.
+To determine the time budget of the tools, we randomly sampled 364 smart contracts (a statistically significant sample size considering a confidence level of 95\% and a confidence interval of 5\%) from the \textsc{DAppSCAN-Bytecode} dataset and evaluated the execution time of the tools.
+Then we found that 90.3\% ($\frac{1972}{364*6}$) analysis tasks could be finished within five minutes.
+Thus, we set an execution time budget of five minutes for each smart contract analysis task.
 If the time budget is up, we stop the execution and export the analysis results.
-All the experiments are conducted on a Ubuntu machine with an Intel Core i9-10980XE CPU (36 cores and 72 threads) and 256 GB of memory.
+For fair evaluation, we ran the selected tools with a default configuration similar to the setting followed by Durieux et al.~\cite{durieux2020empirical}.
+All experiments were conducted on a Ubuntu machine with an Intel Core i9-10980XE CPU (36 cores and 72 threads) and 256 GB of memory.